 We initially focused on identifying proteins most effective at differentiating EcB from healthy populations.
 Comparted to healthy volunteers, 204 proteins were identified to be more abundant in individuals with EcB, while 85 proteins were significantly less abundant (Figure 2A, with FDR adjusted p-value < 0.05).
-Some proteins showed highly significant Benjamini-Hochberg adjusted p-values, reaching as low as 1×1025.
+Some proteins showed highly significant Benjamini-Hochberg adjusted p-values, reaching as low as 1×10-25.
 Similarly, evaluation of the metabolomic data revealed that 427 features were significantly increased in the infected group compared to the healthy group, while 968 features were significantly decreased.
 FDR-adjusted p-values for these features were as low as 1×10-50 (Figure 3A).
 Of the metabolite features identified in our study, 29% of them were putatively identified using GNPS molecular networking (Figure 3B).
 This partial annotation highlights a well-documented limitation inherent to current untargeted metabolomics analysis approaches 34.

 To further understand the differences between these bacteremia types, we investigated how many of the specific proteins identified as significantly altered relative to healthy were shared among the different types of bacteremia.
 Additionally, we compared these deviations from homeostasis observed upon infection to another clinically relevant pathogen by analyzing previously published proteomic differences between S. aureus bacteremia patients and healthy volunteers18.
-We found that 24% (53) of the significant proteins that increased upon infection were common across all types of bacteremia, while 13% (30 were specific to E. faecium bacteremia, none were specific to E. faecalis bacteremia, and 42% (93) were specific to S. aureus bacteremia (Figure 2D).
-In terms of proteins that were found to be significantly decreased in infections, 28% (94) were shared across all types of bacteremia, one 2% (6) were specific to EcB, 3% (10) specific to E. faecium bacteremia, 2% (7) to E. faecalis bacteremia, and 32% (106) were found only in S. aureus bacteremia (Figure 2D).
+We found that 24% (53) of the significant proteins that increased upon infection were common across all types of bacteremia, while 13% (30) were specific to E. faecium bacteremia, none were specific to E. faecalis bacteremia, and 42% (93) were specific to S. aureus bacteremia (Figure 2D).
+In terms of proteins that were found to be significantly decreased in infections, 28% (94) were shared across all types of bacteremia, 2% (6) were specific to EcB, 3% (10) specific to E. faecium bacteremia, 2% (7) to E. faecalis bacteremia, and 32% (106) were found only in S. aureus bacteremia (Figure 2D).
 This analysis underscores the complex and often overlapping protein expression profiles in bacterial infections and highlights specific protein markers that could potentially differentiate between these infections.

 We explored the biological processes involving the proteins identified as statistically significant in comparisons between infected and healthy individuals, focusing on how these processes varied among bacteremia caused by Enterococcus, E. faecalis, E. faecium, and S. aureus.
-To facilitate this analysis, we conducted gene ontology (GO) enrichment analysis on the proteins identified as significantly different in binary comparisons (Supplementary Figure 5).
+To facilitate this analysis, we conducted Gene Ontology (GO) enrichment analysis on the proteins identified as significantly different in binary comparisons (Supplementary Figure 5).
 For both types of EcB, we observed an enrichment in biological processes such as neutrophil chemotaxis, tertiary granule lumen, focal adhesion, extracellular exosome, and inflammatory response (Figure 2B).
 These findings indicate that despite the microbial differences, there are common host responses involving critical immune and structural cellular responses.

 Enterococcal and S. aureus bacteremia share several biological processes that are significantly depleted upon infection.
 Notably, proteins involved in cholesterol metabolism were reduced in infected patients, as evidenced by the significant reduction in GO terms such as reverse cholesterol transport, cholesterol homeostasis, cholesterol metabolic process, very-low-density lipoprotein particle, high-density lipoprotein particle, and blood microparticle.
 Similarly, we observed commonalities in processes related to blood clotting between EcB and S. aureus bacteremia, with significant depletion noted in the GO terms for blood coagulation, heparin binding, and zymogen activation.
 Of note, the platelet alpha granule lumen was the only GO term observed to have the opposing effects in different types of bacteremia.
 It was found to be enriched in the infected samples from EcB but depleted in those from S. aureus bacteremia (Figure 2B).